sambuccid/hulipaa/users_and_roadmap.md

 Need to go throught the code and check that everything is secure and doesn't expose private informations

+### when showing results the code should escape html
+If the pages are in html or contain html, we should not render it in the results

 ### visually appealing
 Need to provide the default configuration for the front end with a generic, neutral but visually appealing theme/style